potassco/clorm/docs/clorm/predicate.rst

-* *Field names*: besides the Python keywords, Clorm also disallows the following reserved words: ``raw``, ``meta``, ``clone``, ``Field`` as these are used as properties or functions of a ``Predicate`` object.
+* *Field names*: besides the Python keywords, Clorm also disallows the following reserved words: ``raw``, ``meta``, ``clone``, ``Field`` as these are used as properties or functions of a :class:`~clorm.Predicate` object.

-* *Constant vs string*: In the above example ``"bob"`` and ``"Sydney uni"`` are both Python strings but because of the ``entity`` field is declared as a ``ConstantField`` this ensures that the Python string ``"bob"`` is treated as an ASP constant.
+* *Constant vs string*: In the above example ``"bob"`` and ``"Sydney uni"`` are both Python strings but because of the ``entity`` field is declared as a :class:`~clorm.ConstantField` this ensures that the Python string ``"bob"`` is treated as an ASP constant.
 Note, currently it is the users' responsibility to ensure that the Python string passed to a constant term satisfies the syntactic restriction.

 * The use of a *default value*: all term types support the specification of a default value.